 Carolina Gold.
 27G, 21C, Plain Edge.
 Christopher and Augustus Bechtler minted gold coinage in Rutherford County, NC from 1831 to 1852.
 Rutherford County and other areas of the Piedmont region of North Carolina and Georgia were primary sources of gold until the Califonia gold rush.
-This example exhibits semi proof-like lemon and peach-gold surfaces with typical waves in the planchet.
-Exceptionally well struck and flashy with fantastic eye appeal.
+This example is boldly struck with semi proof-like surfaces and deep reddish-gold luster.
+Exceptionally flashy with fantastic eye appeal.

-$2 1/2.
 Struck by Clark, Gruber, & Company from locally mined gold during the Colorado Gold Rush.
-'Clark & Co.' instead of 'Liberty' is on the obverse coronet while PIKES PEAK GOLD DENVER is in the reverse legend.
-This is a lustrous yellow-gold example with a typical strike and no major abrasions.
-Seldom seen this nice.
+Similar to the Federal issue $5 Liberty except 'Pikes Peak' instead of 'Liberty' is on the obverse coronet while CLARK GRUBER & CO DENVER is in the reverse legend.
+This is an attractive example with just light wear and original smooth surfaces.

 BG-860.
 Quarter Dollar.
 Octagonal Liberty Head.
 Low R-6.
 Super flashy and well struck.

 BG-809.
 Quarter Dollar.
 Round Liberty Head.
 A needle-sharp strike with pristine proof-like surfaces and beautiful toning.
 Fantastic quality!